aashrita-chemakura/PathPlanning_AStar_ROS/README.md

-# Path Planning Project 3: A-Star Algorithm in Gazebo using ROS
+# Projest 3 Phase 2: A-Star Algorithm in Gazebo using ROS

 ## Authors